wbamberg/idl-reference/docs/nsIPrivateBrowsingChannel.md

 and/or callbacks that implement nsILoadContext, or if the loadGroup
 or notificationCallbacks are set after setPrivate has been called.

-@param aPrivate whether the channel should be opened in private mode.

 #### Parameters ####